tehfalcon-vw/8Pto8U-Cluster/README.md

 Zephyr firmware for an STM32 Nucleo-C542RC that helps an Audi A3 8P work with an Audi 8U Q3 instrument cluster.

-The firmware does two jobs on 100 kbit/s comfort CAN:
+This firmware does two jobs on 100 kbit/s comfort CAN:

-- Translates A3 8P wiper stalk MFD controls into 8U Q3 cluster menu commands.
+- Translates A3 8P wiper stalk MFD/DIS controls into 8U Q3 cluster MFD/DIS controls.
-- Transmits the A3 comfort status heartbeat needed for window and sunroof operation with the 8U cluster installed.
+- Transmits the A3 comfort can status heartbeat needed for window and sunroof operation with the 8U cluster installed.

 ## Hardware

 - STM32 Nucleo-C542RC
-- Onboard FDCAN transceiver on CN18
-- Classic CAN at 100000 bit/s
-- Vehicle CAN high/low connected to the Nucleo CAN transceiver
-- Ignition-switched fused vehicle power through a suitable buck converter
+- 5V Buck Converter

+## Installation

+Connect STM32 CanH/CANL at CANBUS Gateway (J533) on Comfort CAN.

+Connect fused 12v Power to 5v Buck Converter to Terminal 15 (ign) power source, then 5v buck converter to the STM32.

+Stable Firmware to Flash to the STM32 is located on the releases page.

 ## CAN Behavior